 - Water infrastructure design, management, operation, and rehabilitation

 - Research design, data acquisition, and data analysis

 - Smart technology and innovative solutions for water infrastructure in both the developed and the developing worlds

 As part of the Water Infrastructure track, you will join an interdisciplinary network of water practitioners across a range of fields and specialties.
 Most significantly, you will also be provided funding to engage in a summer practicum of your choice, ensuring that you can begin applying your knowledge and skill set to the benefit of human communities.

 As a member of the Water Infrastructure track, you are part of a program designed to sharpen your skill set and lay the foundation of your career.
 Students develop both hard and soft skills, including leadership, data analysis, water economics, and water science and systems.
-Beyond these core attributes, water infrastructure graduates also build experience in the areas of infrastructure planning, clean water supply and demand, water recycling, groundwater and wastewater management, flood resilience, and smart technology implementation.
+Beyond these core attributes, water infrastructure graduates also build experience in the areas of infrastructure management, clean water supply and demand, water recycling, groundwater and wastewater management, flood resilience, and smart technology implementation.